SanderRonde/home-automation/README.md

 The temperature module works by setting a target temperature and instructing a temperature controller to either increase or decrease the temperature depending on the one that was measured.
 It also allows for manual turning on and off of the temperature controller.
 In the future something like knowing how long it takes for the home to heat up X degrees could be used to start pre-heating the home just in time before the user arrives.

 The code for the microcontroller driving it can be found [over at this repository](https://github.com/SanderRonde/board-temperature-driver).

+#### Pressure

+The pressure module works by having microcontrollers report the pressure they measure.
+They measure this pressure by measuring the resistance between two sides of a sheet of [Velostat](https://en.wikipedia.org/wiki/Velostat).
+If the pressure changes, so does the resistance of the Velostat.
+This pressure is reported to the server, which can then act on it based on hooks.
+For example turn off the light when the pressure in the bed reaches above X for a few seconds and turn it back on when the pressure is lowered again.

+The code for the microcontroller driving it can be found [over at this repository](https://github.com/SanderRonde/board-pressure-sensor).

 #### Telegram bot